nodejs/node/doc/api/deprecations.md

 `--throw-deprecation` command-line flag is used, a Runtime deprecation will cause an error to be thrown.

-An End-of-Life deprecation is used to identify code that either has been removed or will soon be removed from Node.js.
+An End-of-Life deprecation is used when functionality is or will soon be removed from Node.js.

 ## Revoking deprecations